MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 }
 ```

-Open **WinrtActor.h** and add two function definitions, one that can be called from a blueprint, and another to use the DLL code:
+3. Open **WinrtActor.h** and add two function definitions, one that a blueprint can use and another that uses the DLL code:
 ```cpp
 public:
     UFUNCTION(BlueprintCallable)
     static void OpenFileDialogue;
 ```

-Open **WinrtActor.cpp** and load the DLL in BeginPlay:
+4. Open **WinrtActor.cpp** and load the DLL in BeginPlay:

->[!IMPORTANT]
-> The DLL must be loaded before calling any of its functions.

 ```cpp
 void AWinfrtActor::BeginPlay()